 Although the exterminator is probably the best route when it comes to getting rid of cockroaches, some people are up for trying natural remedies to get rid of these little buggers.
 A quick search on the Internet shows quite a few ways to get rid of roaches.
 Some of them make sense, but others seem extremely absurd when getting rid of roaches.

-Try: Adhesive-based traps
+What Kills Cockroaches, Try: Adhesive-based traps

 Want to catch the roach without running around your house?
 Adhesive-based traps work like a charm.
 Their sticky glue will attract the cockroaches, but will also keep them stuck.
 This will help with the roaches that are roaming around your house, but unfortunately, this will not help you in locating the roach’s original nest (where you will probably find even more roaches).